SelfCareMap

 3. Create a Self-Compassion Break

-Inspired by Dr. Neff, try this 3-step practice during tough moments:
+Inspired by Dr. Neff, try this 3-step practice during tough moments to ground yourself in the present:

 Say these phrases slowly, either silently or aloud.
-You might be surprised at how quickly they shift your inner tone.
+Focus on the rhythm of your breath as you speak.
+You might be surprised at how quickly these words can shift your inner tone from one of attack to one of support.

 4. Design a Compassion Corner

-Dedicate a small space in your home—a chair, a windowsill, a shelf—as your “self-compassion spot.”
-Add items that soothe you: a soft blanket, a candle, a journal, a photo of someone you love, or a meaningful quote.
-Use this space to pause, breathe, and reconnect with kindness toward yourself.
+Dedicate a small space in your home, such as a specific chair, a windowsill, or a small shelf, as your “self-compassion spot.”
+The goal is to associate a physical location with a mental state of peace.
+Add items that soothe your senses: a soft blanket for touch, a scented candle for smell, a journal for expression, a photo of someone you love, or a meaningful quote that reminds you of your worth.
+Use this space to pause, breathe, and reconnect with kindness toward yourself whenever you feel overwhelmed.

 5. Journal with Kindness